 Challenge #4: Getting things done

 - Patient access

 - Numbers are limited

 - Long-term and low-signal-strength outcomes further restrict availability

 - Cancer is not the common cold

 - Oversight by IRBs, scientific review and attorneys

-- Time-consuming and burdensome?
+- Protecting scientific validity and patients...

-- Endpoints are we hitting the Heisenberg Principle?
+- But time-consuming and burdensome?